Be-Secure/Be-Secure/README.md

 #### Who is Be-Secure for –

 Organisations, open source developers, security researchers, auditors, and regulators can all benefit from Be-Secure.

+The Be-Secure Community encourages security specialists to participate in scripting of various threat models and creating security assessment playbooks while experimenting with custom tools and security testing environments.

 #### TAVOSS